 - Consult with Career Development for career counseling

-- Beginning of final semester: Meet with your advising dean or faculty advisor to review your academic record and ensure that your enrollment will complete all major and college requirements for graduation
+- Beginning of final semester: Meet with your advising dean and faculty advisor to review your academic record and ensure that your enrollment will complete all major and college requirements for graduation